Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical benchmarks

+This equation, and the definition $s_i^\alpha = \mathbf Z_i^\dagger S^\alpha \mathbf Z_i$, are sufficient to close the Schr\"odinger dynamics, Eq.~\eqref{eq:Schrodinger}.
+Note, in particular, that we need not explicitly select all SU(3) generators $T^{\alpha}$; the spin matrices $S^\alpha$ defined in Eq.~\eqref{eq:spin_1_matrices} are sufficient.
+We will use the normalization $|\mathbf Z_i|^2=1$ appropriate to coherent states.

-The $c_0$ term in~\eqref{eq:H_GSD_chain} ensures $\mathrm{tr}\,\mathfrak H^{\mathrm{GSD}}_i = 0$.
-For the true Schr\"{o}dinger equation, this constant shift has the effect of rescaling $\mathbf Z_i$ by a physically irrelevant pure phase.
-For numerical integration schemes, however, this constant shift may meaningfully affect the approximation.
+The $c_0$ term in~\eqref{eq:H_GSD_chain} ensures $\mathrm{tr}\,\mathfrak H^{\mathrm{GSD}}_i = 0$, as expected for an element of $\mathfrak{su}(N)$.
+Under the Schr\"{o}dinger dynamics, this constant shift has the effect of rescaling $\mathbf Z_i$ by a physically irrelevant pure phase.
+Note, however, that this constant shift may meaningfully affect the result of numerical integration.